Mobile solution for a mobile workforce.

 Alongside this, there is a requirement to become more efficient and develop mobile technology to support more sophisticated applications.
 However, a number of other unique factors have added to the pressure on UK water companies to improve their mobile applications.

-In 2011, English and Welsh water companies became responsible for many more sewerage and waste water pipes.
+English and Welsh water companies became responsible for many more sewerage and waste water pipes.
 Overnight, their pipeline increased by nearly 70%.
 Whilst most water and sewer companies responded by using small, local subcontractors to help maintain damaged drains, Anglian Water decided to handle the majority of this work itself using its own Field Engineers.

-In 2010, the UK water regulator Ofwat introduced the Service Incentive Mechanism (SIM) to reward utility companies who provided good customer service while punishing poor performers.
+The UK water regulator Ofwat introduced the Service Incentive Mechanism (SIM) to reward utility companies who provided good customer service while punishing poor performers.
 Ofwat carries out customer satisfaction surveys and use the results to create a league table of overall company performance.

 The British Standard PAS 55 – which promotes excellence in managing assets – is also becoming increasingly important to water utility companies in England and Wales.